vault27/Foundation/routing.md

 - Administartive distance
 - Metrics
 - Redistribution

-# CIDR/VLSM

-- Classless Inter-Domain Routing (CIDR) is an IP address allocation method and IP routing
-- Introduced by IETF in 1993 to replace the previous classful network addressing architecture
-- Goals: slow growth of routing tables and exhaustion of IPv4 addresses
-- Until the early 1990s, IP addresses were allocated using the classful addressing system.
-The total length of the address was fixed, and the number of bits allocated to the network and host portions were also fixed
-- Classless or Classless Inter-Domain Routing (CIDR) addresses use variable length subnet masking (VLSM) to alter the ratio between the network and host address bits in an IP address
-- Supernetting is the direct opposite of subnetting, in which multiple networks are combined into a single large network known as supernets
-- FLSM (Fixed Length Subnet Masks) Subnetting

 ## Packet processing
 - Router receives a frame, FCS is checked, router checks the Ethernet Type field for the packet type